Base 10

 In Design and Technology this term, we focused on adapting a recipe to meet specific design criteria.
 We also conducted a tasting session to help us assess and refine our recipe, gathering feedback on taste, texture, and overall appearance.
 Additionally, we explored the importance of packaging and how it plays a crucial role in product design.
 We learned how packaging needs to be tailored to the target audience, considering factors such as aesthetics, functionality, and sustainability.
 Finally, we worked on planning a design that not only met these criteria but also incorporated practical solutions for the target market.
 This unit helped us understand how to create a product that is both visually appealing and functional while meeting the needs of the intended consumers.

-Biscuit Testing and Rating:
+Biscuit Tasting, baking and Rating:

 We tested and rated a variety of biscuits to help inform our own biscuit design.
 Our evaluation was based on several key factors including appearance, texture, smell, taste, and packaging.
 By assessing these elements, we gained valuable insights into what makes a biscuit appealing and enjoyable, ensuring that our design meets high standards and caters to target consumer preferences.